galinaalperovich/SocioPath/README.md

+The most recent link for the project is here: https://github.com/galinaalperovich/Ms-Thesis-CVUT

 # SocioPath

 The task is to develop a framework which automatically analyses and extracts information on local event announcements (e.g., concerts, lectures, festivals, performances etc.) by means of HTML page analysis.